Dedzal/radeon-relive-track-merger/README.md

 ## Prerequisites
 - **Java**:
-  You need to have Java installed on your computer to launch the .jar file.
+  You need Java installed on your computer in order to to launch the .jar file.
 You can download Java [here](https://www.java.com/download/ie_manual.jsp).
 - **FFmpeg**:
-  FFmpeg is required to merge the replay and the microphone track.
-If you don't have it installed, the application will prompt you to install it for you using the [Windows Package Manager (winget)](https://learn.microsoft.com/en-us/windows/package-manager/winget).
+  FFmpeg handles the core task of adding the microphone track to the replay.
+If you don't have it installed, you will be asked if you want to install it automatically using the [Windows Package Manager (winget)](https://learn.microsoft.com/en-us/windows/package-manager/winget) after the start of the application.
+If you confirm, a cmd window will open up with the installation process.
   Alternatively, you can manually install FFmpeg from its [official website](https://ffmpeg.org/download.html).